LINWEN607/congregate/README.md

-    check-projects-visibility               Return list of all migrated projects' visibility. set-default-branch                      Set default branch to master for all projects on destination. enable-mirroring                        Start pull mirror process for all projects on destination. count-unarchived-projects               Return total number and list of all anarchived projects on source. find-empty-repos                        Inspect project repo sizes between source and destination instance in search for empty repos.
+    check-projects-visibility               Return list of all migrated projects' visibility. set-default-branch                      Set default branch to master for all projects on destination. enable-mirroring                        Start pull mirror process for all projects on destination. count-unarchived-projects               Return total number and list of all unarchived projects on source. find-empty-repos                        Inspect project repo sizes between source and destination instance in search for empty repos.
                                                 This could be misleading as it sometimes shows 0 (zero) commits/tags/bytes for fully migrated projects. compare-groups                          Compare source and destination group results.